-CPC is the largest privately owned beef producer in Australia
+CPC is one of the largest privately owned beef producers in Australia

-Consolidated Pastoral Company (‘CPC’) is the largest privately owned beef producer in Australia.
-Its operations include breeding, grass- and grain-feeding cattle and domestic and live export sales across 16 stations comprising 5.5m hectares of land in Australia and two feedlots in Indonesia.
-Today, CPC has capacity to hold 367,500 head of cattle.
+Consolidated Pastoral Company (CPC) is one of the largest privately owned beef producers in Australia.
+Its operations include breeding, grass- and grain-feeding cattle and domestic and live export sales across 13 stations comprising 4.5m hectares of land in Australia and two feedlots in Indonesia.
+Today, CPC has capacity to hold about 380,000 head of cattle.

 - Upon acquisition Terra Firma introduced a more commercial mindset to the business along with an analytical capability to identify investment opportunities to develop existing assets, explore new geographical markets and make add-on acquisitions.
-Under Terra Firma’s ownership, CPC has repositioned itself to be a customer-focused marketer of beef, as well as a cattle producer.
+Under Terra Firma’s ownership, CPC has repositioned itself to be a customer-focused producer of beef, as well as a cattle producer.
 CPC is driving to be the industry leader in operations and genetics, as well as financial and administrative management.

 Developing through capital expenditure

 Building through mergers and acquisitions

 - Under Terra Firma’s ownership, CPC has improved breeding and grazing capacity through M&A. This has resulted in flexibility in the way which cattle are bred, grown and marketed, and it offers defensive possibilities in times of adverse climatic change.

 - In 2015, CPC increased its stake in its Indonesian joint venture, JJAA, from 50 per cent to 80 per cent to improve the business’s portfolio performance and its position in the beef supply chain.

 Lowering the cost of capital to create extra upside